tprakash17/attlasian-jgit-flow/README.md

 $ git checkout -b feature/DEVOPS-01
 ```

-Make some changes to the code and raise the pull request against `development` branch.
+Make some changes to the code and raise the pull request against `development` branch and merge it.

 * **Start release**